AzureDevOpsHelper/AzureDevOpsHelper/README.md

 - Authentication will fall back to a PAT but my current feeling is if you can't auth either of the above you likely can't get a PAT either.

 - Retrieve the current user's information from Azure DevOps.
- > - todo: Auth to GraphAPI and gather user info from Entra (if applicable).
+ > - Auth to GraphAPI and gather user info from Entra (if applicable).
 - Retrieve the projects in the Azure DevOps organization.
-- Retrieve the groups the current user is a member of.
+- todo: Retrieve the groups the current user is a member of.
  > - todo: Retrieve group memberships from Entra.
  > - todo: Determine how to handle nesting for both group types
-- Retrieve and display security namespaces and access control entries (ACEs) for the current user.
+- todo: Retrieve and display security namespaces and access control entries (ACEs) for the current user.
+- todo: Retrieve entitlement info

 ## Prerequisites